julien-sobczak/blog-astro/src/content/read/2016/2016-02-18-learning-the-bash-shell.md

 headline: "Every technology needs its reference book and it makes me no doubt that bash has found its one"
 note: 15
 stars: 3
-tags: ['tools']
+tags: [programming]
-unofficialTags: ['linux']
+topics: [linux]
-cover: "/posts_resources/covers/learning-the-bash-shell.jpg"
+bookCover: "/posts_resources/covers/learning-the-bash-shell.jpg"
 bookAuthors: "Cameron Newham, Bill Rosenblatt"
 bookIsbn: '0596009658'
 ---